cpsubrian/node-stow/README.md

 Options:

-- `nodes` - The backend will create a redis client connected these nodes.
-  Supports all node formats that haredis does.
-- `client` - Overrides `nodes`.
-The backend will use this redis client.
+- `client` - The backend will use this redis client.
 - `ttl` - Default TTL to use for ALL cached items.
 Can be overriden per cache set.
 Defaults to 0 (unlimited).
 - `prefix` - A string to prefix all redis keys with.
 Default: 'stow:'.